PrernaNagori09/Microsoft-Cloud-Workshop/start-your first-linux-virtual-machine-on-azure/lab-guide.md

    * [Exercise 01: Sign Up for Pre-configured Environment](#exercise-01-sign-up-for-pre-configured-environment)

  ### Lab Overview
-This lab will take you through Azure login and portal experience and the pre-requisite environment.

-### Option 1: Using Preconfigured Environment

-### Time Estimate

-10 minutes

 ### Exercise 1: Sign Up for pre configured environment